 - Vomiting (in the past 24 hours)

 - A contagious disease (ex.
 Chickenpox)

 During the enrollment process, parents must complete and sign a "Pick-up Authorization & Emergency Contact/Information" form.
 This form is kept in the classroom and is accessible for the teacher in case of any emergency.

-Note: Emergency Contact Information should always be up-to-date in order for notification to be made should children become ill.
+Note: Emergency Contact Information should always be up-to-date for notification to be made should children become ill.

-Despite all efforts to promote safety and injury prevention, should a child be involved in an accident or receive an injury, it is important to communicate this to parents both verbally and in writing.
+Despite efforts to promote safety and injury prevention, should a child be involved in an accident or receive an injury, it is essential to communicate this to parents both verbally and in writing.
 An Incident/Illness report form will be completed and a copy given to the parent.

-Whenever possible, arrangements should be made with the family and the child's physician to schedule administration of medication during times when the child is most likely to be under parental supervision.
-When medication must be administered in the classroom, a "Special Consent for Administration of Medication" form must be completed prior to administration of any medication in the center.
-All medication will be stored in a locked cabinet unless other orders are prescribed by the physician.
-Medication must be in the original container with a current date and directions for use from the physician.
+Whenever possible, arrangements should be made with the family and the child's physician to schedule medication administration during times when the child is most likely to be under parental supervision.
+When medication must be administered in the classroom, a "Special Consent for Administration of Medication" form must be completed before administering any medication in the center.
+All medication will be stored in a locked cabinet unless the physician prescribes other orders.
+Medication must be in the original container with the current date and directions for use from the physician.

-Health Services - Because PCI believes that children must be healthy and at their best in order to learn, our program pays particular attention to the health of our children and families.
+Because PCI believes that children must be healthy and at their best to learn, our program pays particular attention to our children and families' health.
 PCI's multi-disciplinary team of private and community professionals utilizes a unique approach to providing quality health services.
-Understanding that access to affordable health care is a major problem for many families and children in our community, PCI's Health Services staff work diligently to help families establish a medical home where they will have access to quality health care at all times.
-Health Services include:
+PCI's Health Services include: